karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 - ``private_ecr_region``: AWS Region
 - ``aws_ecr_repository_name``: Name of the ECR repository where the image is going to be stored.
 - ``aws_ecr_tag_without_version``: The main tag we want to add to the platform image.
 The main tag will be automatically versioned by the pipeline.
-Here's an example, let's say we set it to ``6.0-bullseye-slim``, if the platform image doesn't exist yet a tag named ``6.0-bullseye-slim-1.0.0`` will be added to the image , if the platform image already exists a tag named ``6.0-bullseye-slim-1.1.0`` will be added to the image, and so forth and so on in the following executions.
+For example, let's say we set it to ``6.0-bullseye-slim``, if the platform image doesn't exist yet a tag named ``6.0-bullseye-slim-1.0.0`` will be added to the image , if the platform image already exists a tag named ``6.0-bullseye-slim-1.1.0`` will be added to the image, and so forth and so on in the following executions.
-- ``aws_ecr_extra_tags``: Extra tags we want to add to this platform image, like the build Id, build Number, dotnet version, etc.
+- ``aws_ecr_extra_tags``: Extra tags we want to add to this platform image, like the build ID, build Number, dotnet version, etc.
-- ``mcr_registry_uri``: The URI of the Microsoft Registry which we will be used to check if the base image contains a new update.
+- ``mcr_registry_uri``: The URI of the Microsoft Registry that will be used to check if the base image contains a new update.
 For example, if the platform image is using the ``dotnet/runtime:6.0-bullseye-slim`` image as a base image, then the ``mcr_registry_uri`` has to be  ``https://mcr.microsoft.com/api/v1/catalog/dotnet/runtime/tags``.
 If the platform image is using the ``dotnet/runtime-deps:6.0-bullseye-slim`` image as a base image, then the ``mcr_registry_uri`` has to be ``https://mcr.microsoft.com/api/v1/catalog/dotnet/runtime-deps/tags``.
-- ``mcr_tag_name``: The specific image tag from the Microsoft Registry which we will used to search if the base image contains a new update.
+- ``mcr_tag_name``: The specific image tag from the Microsoft Registry that will be used to check if the base image contains a new update.
 For example, if the platform image is using the ``dotnet/runtime:6.0-bullseye-slim`` image as a base image, then the ``mcr_tag_name`` has to be  ``6.0-bullseye-slim``
 - ``dockerfile_context_path``: The location of the platform image build context.
-- ``integration_test_dockerfile_local_path``: The location of the integration test dockerfile.
+- ``integration_test_dockerfile_local_path``: The location of the integration test Dockerfile.
-- ``integration_test_dockerfile_local_overwrite_image_name``: Which ``FROM`` statement needs to be overridden on the integration test Dockerfile.
+- ``integration_test_dockerfile_local_overwrite_image_name``: Which ``FROM`` statement needs to be overridden on the integration test app Dockerfile.
 - ``integration_test_dockerfile_context``: The location of the integration test build context.
 - ``teams_webhook_uri``: A Teams WebHook Uri.
-The pipelines notifies to a Teams Channel when a new platform image has been created or updated.
+The pipeline notifies to a Teams Channel when a new platform image has been created or updated.
-- ``force_update``: If you want to create a new version of the platform image right away, you can do it setting this parameter to ``true`` and it will skip the Microsoft container registry update check and go straight into creating a new platform image.
+- ``force_update``: This parameter is used if you want to manually force the creation of a new version of the platform image.
+It skips the Microsoft container registry update check and goes straight into creating a new platform image.

 ### **Create an Azure DevOps Pipeline using the YAML Template**

 Now it's time to create an actual platform image pipeline.

 The pipeline needs to contain the following features:
-- The ``trigger`` attribute set to ``none`` because there is not need to create a push trigger.
+- The ``trigger`` attribute set to ``none`` because there is no need for a push trigger.
 The only way to generate a platform image will be via the scheduled trigger or using the ``force_update`` parameter.
 - An scheduled trigger to periodically execute the pipeline.
 The schedule functionality will be used to poll the Microsoft Container Registry (https://mcr.microsoft.com/) to check if there is any update available for the base image.
 - The ``force_update`` parameter is going to be a runtime parameter (https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters).
 This parameter is used if you want to manually create a new version of a platform image.
-- Use the pipeline YAML template we have built in the previous section.
+- The pipelines needs tu use the YAML template we have built in the section above.

-Here's a real example of how a Pipeline will look like:
+Here's a real example of how a pipeline will look like:

 ```yaml
 trigger: none